6 Devotionals about Knowing God in Grief

 1 Kings 8:27-29

-King Solomon, did you hear about the King of kings, the Son of Man, the Lord of the Sabbath—greater than the temple, the embodiment of it (Matthew 12:6)?
-Did you hear of God intending to dwell with man, announced with a loud voice (Revelation 21:3)—a declaration matched to man’s innermost desire?
+King Solomon, did you hear about the Messiah being called the Lord of the Sabbath who is greater than the temple, the embodiment of it (Matthew 12:6)?
+Did you hear, following His perfect sacrifice, of God intending to dwell with man, announced with a loud voice (Revelation 21:3)—a declaration matched to man’s innermost desire?
 Did you know of the God-Man who will sit on Jerusalem’s throne (Luke 1:32-33)?
 And did you know that the kingdom of the world will become the kingdom of our Lord, who will reign forever and ever (Revelation 11:15)?

 “But will God indeed dwell on the earth?” you pose in your dedication prayer of the temple (1 Kings 8:27a).

 You knew the name of the Lord would be with you (1 Kings 8:29), and you also knew that the one true God could know no containment (1 Kings 8:27)—thus, your question of awe.
-But King Solomon, how poignant is your question now too!
+But King Solomon, even more poignant is your question to consider now!
+God has given further promises, since your time, about the manifestation of His presence.

 Will He?
-Will God dwell on this earth?
-King Solomon marveled, and so do I—at what God will do.
-As Solomon’s dedication prayer progresses, it is as if he puts his “finger to the text” (1 Kings 8:29).
-God has said it.
+Will God dwell with man?
+King Solomon marveled—and so do I—at what God will do.
+As Solomon’s dedication prayer progresses, he ends up pointing to God’s Word (1 Kings 8:29), concluding with awe: God has said He would put His name upon this place.
 So it will be.
-And God has spoken prophetic promises for believers to trust concerning future developments:

 So it will be.

-King Solomon was astonished as he put together seemingly-precarious pieces of theology in his prayer, as if saying, “My great God knows no bounds, and yet He will choose to dwell in this house?
+King Solomon was astonished as he put together seemingly-precarious pieces of theology in his prayer, as if saying, “My great God knows no bounds, and yet He will choose to especially dwell with man in this house?
 I take Him at His marvelous word!”
-God’s greatness goes beyond the limitlessness of His presence; He is great in all of who He is.
-Solomon’s question only becomes more perplexing when considered in light of God’s great holiness: How will God dwell with sinful man?
+God’s greatness goes beyond the limitlessness of His presence, being great in all of who He is.
+Solomon’s question only becomes more perplexing when considered in light of God’s great holiness—a theme Solomon proceeds to consider as the prayer reaches its conclusion.
+How will the holy God of heaven dwell with sinful man?

 New Testament writers proclaim that the glory of God’s nature, character, power, and purpose is now open to view in the person and role of God’s incarnate Son, Jesus Christ (John 1:14–18; 2 Cor.
 4:3–6; Heb.
 1:1–3).

-Matthew Henry writes on the certainty of God completing His plan for this world—from initial creation to final glorification—in his commentary on Revelation 21:3:
+Matthew Henry writes on the certainty of God completing His plan for this world—from initial creation to a new heaven and a new earth—in his commentary on Revelation 21:3:

-As His power and will were the first cause of all things, His pleasure and glory are the last end, and He will not lose His design; for then He would no longer be the Alpha and Omega.²
+As his power and will were the first cause of all things, his pleasure and glory are the last end, and he will not lose his design; for then he would no longer be the Alpha and Omega.

 God’s purpose to dwell with His people through Christ is sure: “It is finished!” and “It is done!”
 (John 19:30, Revelation 23:6).
-The glory His people will forever ascribe to Him is as good as accomplished.
+And the glory His people will forever ascribe to Him is as good as accomplished.

 Scan through today’s reading again and list the ways God shows His glory.